morb1212/File-Compression/README.md

 -  **Input**: A binary file containing compressed numerical data.
 - **Output**: A text file with the decompressed numerical data.
 ## How to Start
+- Run command:

-make run
+- make run
-./compress
+- ./compress

 ## How to test
+- Run command:
-make test
+- make test
-./test
+- ./test
--Expected result: succses message and the required file transfered upon test complition
+- Expected result: succses message and the required file transfered upon test complition